 - Install CO detectors on every floor of your home.

 Children and people with asthma or other respiratory problems shouldn’t be exposed to tobacco smoke.
 You should not allow smoking inside your house, especially if there is someone with respiratory illnesses.
 Other sources of smoke inside your home are also harmful, so be sure your fireplace or wood stove is kept clean and that smoke is effectively pulled through the chimney.

 Radon gas occurs naturally and seeps into homes from soil and rocks beneath the foundation.
 Have your home tested for radon.
 Lower rooms such as basements are particularly vulnerable.
 Ensure such rooms are well-sealed.

 Be aware of other possible air quality problems.
 Older homes may have problems with asbestos and lead paint.
 Be aware of hazardous chemicals from new construction materials, paint, furniture and carpeting.

-Contact the indoor air quality experts at Wood Air Conditioning, Inc. for effective solutions to your indoor air quality problems.
+Contact the indoor air quality experts at Wood Air Conditioning & Plumbing, Inc. for effective solutions to your indoor air quality problems.
 Call us today at 903-285-6550, for more information or to schedule an appointment.